alialib/alia/docs/function-application.md

 Applies a component-level function `f` individually to each item in `container` and returns the result as a signal container.

-`container` must be a signal carrying a *sequence* container value.
-(There's currently no implementation of `transform` for associative containers.)
+`container` must be a signal carrying a container value.
+Both sequence containers and map-like associative containers are supported:

+* **Sequence Containers**

   `f` is invoked as `f(ctx, item)`, where `ctx` is the same context passed into `transform` and `item` is a *signal* carrying the individual item to be transformed.
 It should return a *signal* carrying the result of transforming `item`.

+  The return value of `transform` is a signal carrying a `std::vector` with the transformed items.

+* **Map-Like Containers**

+  `f` is invoked as `f(ctx, key, value)`, where `ctx` is the same context passed into `transform` and `key` and `value` are *signals* carrying the individual key and value to be transformed.
+It should return a *signal* carrying the transformed value.
-(Of course, it can return an empty signal if the result is unresolved.)

-The return value of `f` is a signal carrying a `std::vector` with the transformed items.
-This signal has a value when all items are successfully transformed (i.e., when the signals returned by `f` all have values).
+  The return value of `transform` is a signal carrying a `std::map` with the *original keys* mapped to the *transformed values.*

+In either case, `f` is allowed to return an empty signal if the transformation for that item is unresolved.
+The returned container signal will only have a value when *all items are successfully transformed* (i.e., when the signals returned by `f` all have values).

 Note that `transform` follows proper dataflow semantics in that the transformed values are allowed to change over time.
 Even after the result has a value (and